ihabunek/phormium/README.md

 );
 ```

-There are two conditions:
-* the table must have a primary key (it does not have to be auto-incremental though)
-* composite primary keys are not (yet) supported
+The table does not have to have a primary key, but if it doesn't the model will not perform
+update or delete queries.

 ### Create a Model class